-On October 29, 2003, Roto-Rooter, Inc. ("Company") filed with the S.E.C. a Report on Form 8-K dated October 14, 2003 ("Original Form 8-K") disclosing the Company had exercised two of its three Vitas Healthcare Corporation ("Vitas") Stock Purchase Warrants ("Warrants A and B") to acquire 4,158,000 shares of Vitas common stock for \$18.0 million in cash.
+On October 29, 2003, Roto-Rooter, Inc. ("Company") filed with the S.E.C. a Report on Form 8-K ("Original Form 8-K") disclosing the Company had exercised two of its three Vitas Healthcare Corporation ("Vitas") Stock Purchase Warrants ("Warrants A and B") to acquire 4,158,000 shares of Vitas common stock for \$18.0 million in cash.
+On December 19, 2003, the Company filed with the S.E.C. a Report on Form 8-K/A ("Amended Form 8-K") updating the Original Form 8-K by providing the audited financial statements of Vitas as of September 30, 2003 and 2002, and for each of the three years in the period ended September 30, 2003.
+The Amended Form 8-K also provided the Company's unaudited pro forma consolidated financial statements as of and for the nine months ended September 30, 2003 and for the year ended December 31, 2002, assuming the Company exercised Warrants A and B at the beginning of each period presented.

-This Report on Form 8-K/A updates the Original Form 8-K by providing the audited financial statements of Vitas as of September 30, 2003 and 2002, and for each of the three years in the period ended September 30, 2003.
-This Form 8-K/A also provides the Company's unaudited pro forma consolidated financial statements as of and for the nine months ended September 30, 2003 and for the year ended December 31, 2002, assuming the Company exercised Warrants A and B at the beginning of each period presented.
+This Report on Form 8-K/A updates the Amended Form 8-K by adding additional information to the audited financial statements of Vitas as of September 30, 2003 and 2002, and for each of the three years in the period ended September 30, 2003 to make such financial statements conform to the requirements of Regulation S-X promulgated under the Securities Act of 1933.

 ITEM 2.
-ACQUISITION OR DISPOSITION OF ASSETS
+ACOUISITION OR DISPOSITION OF ASSETS